fourMembers/ai_postgraduate_project/README.md

 	So thanks to **HU**, radiologist have been able to differentiate all the tissues presented in a CT scanner during years, and also we have been able to improve and **facilitate the learning of our model**.

-*  **Normalization**:
-	Pixel intensity values has been normalized between values 0 and 1.

 * **Histogram equalization**:
 	Histogram equalization is a very popular technique used in order to improve the appearance and contrast of medical images.
 Histogram equalization is a technique where the histogram of the resultant image is as flat as possible (image below).
 This allows the areas of lower local contrast to gain a higher contrast.

 	<p align="center">
 	<img  src="https://i.imgur.com/zcEnXmX.png" alt="(Rigth) Part of the histogram before applying equalization (Left) Part of the histogram after applying equalization" title="(Right) Part of the histogram before applying equalization (Left) Part of the histogram after applying equalization" width="700" >
 	</p>

+*  **Normalization**:
+	Pixel intensity values has been normalized between values 0 and 1.
+This normalization was applied to the whole image before splitting it into patches, to avoid different normalization parameters for different parts of the same image.

 Once all these steps were applied, we got an improved image (as you can see in the below image), and we were able to start with the **input pipeline**.
 We have created two different input pipelines depending on we were dealing with images of training or validation dataset.